 Letitia Wright/Photo Mike Marsla Getty Images

-You know her as Princess Shuri in Marvel's Black Panther and have seen her in other box office success films, including Steven Spielberg's sci-fi adventure Ready Player One.
+You know her as Princess Shuri in Marvel's Black Panther 1 and 2, and have seen her in other box office success films, including Steven Spielberg's sci-fi adventure Ready Player One.
 Letitia Wright is undeniably a Black actress on the rise.

 First Time Acting

 At age seven, Letitia Wright experienced culture shock when her family migrated to Tottenham, London, from Guyana.
 Coming from a place with a strong sense of community, she shared in an interview with Caribbean Beat that living in England was a stark contrast to what she was accustomed to in Guyana.